masonrware/fuse-log-fs/README.md

 # Administrivia

+[- NEW INSTRUCTIONS: A `prebuilt_disk` has been added which contains a working log file system with several files and subdirectories. -]

 - **Due date**: December 8th, 2023 at 11:59pm.
 - **Handing it in**:
   - Copy all your files to `~cs537-1/handin/<cslogin>/P7/`.
 Your `P7` folder should look like